peterhinch/micropython-async/v3/docs/DRIVERS.md

 The driver allows limits to be assigned to the virtual encoder's value so that a dial running from (say) 0 to 100 may be implemented.
-If limits are used, encoder values no longer represent absolute angles, as the user might continue to rotate the dial when it is "stuck" at an endstop.
+If limits are used, encoder values no longer approximate absolute angles: the user might continue to rotate the dial when its value is "stuck" at an endstop.

 The callback only runs if a change in position of the virtual encoder has occurred.
 In consequence of the callback running in an `asyncio` context, by the time it is scheduled, the encoder's position may have changed by more than one increment.
-The callback receives two args, the absolute value of the virtual encoder and the signed change since the previous callback run.
+The callback receives two args, the absolute value of the virtual encoder at the time it was triggered and the signed change in this value since the previous time the callback ran.

 ## 6.1 Encoder class